Crop Farmer

 Saskwatchewan

-My work changes all year!
-During the busy season, I plant seeds, check on crops in the fields, spray for pests, and harvest.
+My work changes with the seasons.
+During busy times, I plant seeds, check crops, manage pests, and harvest.
 In the off-season, I’m in the office planning and handling paperwork.
+I love being hands-on with growing all kinds of crops, whether for food, fiber, or other uses.

 Workplace